-These instructions are for setting up a new DreamPress installation on a new domain at DreamHost.
-If you already have an existing WordPress One-Click Install and wish to upgrade, view the following article:
+The following describes how to set up a new DreamPress installation on a new domain at DreamHost.
+If you already have an existing WordPress One-Click Install and wish to upgrade, view the following article instead:

-You can add any domain without hosting to DreamPress easily.
-First make sure it's set as DNS only.
+You can add any domain in your panel to DreamPress easily, but make sure it's set as DNS only.
 To set a domain to DNS only:

 - Visit the Backup article to backup any necessary web files.